codefresh-io/merlin/README.md

  ```

  # Merlin definitions
  * `merlin.yaml` - The configuration file that is been created using `merlin init` command.
 This file represents one environment.
-The file contains information about how to talk to codefresh, how to talk to kubernetes cluster whern the environment is set etc.
+The file contains information about how to talk to codefresh, how to talk to kubernetes cluster where the environment is set etc.
  * Environment - A set of components and components
  * Component - Logical part of the environment, has a set of operators.
- * Operator - Unit that describe how to interact with an Environment or a Component.
-Each operator has a name, in general there is no uniqness of a name across the Environment and nasted Components
+ * Operator - Unit that describes how to interact with an Environment or a Component.
+Each operator has a name, in general, there is no uniqueness of a name across the Environment and nested Components

- ## Multiple operator execution flow
+ ## Multiple operator execution flows
-Running a `merlin run [NAME]` command will search the all operators named: NAME on the environment level and exeuted all of them sequentially (`merlin list` can help you to understand which operators has multiple executions).
+Running a `merlin run [NAME]` command will search the all operators named: NAME on the environment level and executed all of them sequentially (`merlin list` can help you to understand which operators have multiple executions).
 A few notes to have in mind:
-* If a flag `--component COMPONENT` set, operators from environment level and compoent level will be executed, where the environment level are in priority.
+* If a flag `--component COMPONENT` set, operators from environment level and component level will be executed, where the environment level is in priority.
 * Next operator executed only when the previous one finished successfully
 * Operators executions flow are sharing environment variables exist on the host process (that runs the `merlin run` command)